Market Segmentation Trees: Literature Review

 \section{Literature Review}

-In this work, we propose a general framework (MSTs) for building decision trees for the purposes of market segmentation and personalized decision-making.
-An introduction to decision trees may be found in \citet{friedman2001elements}.
+In this work, we propose a general framework (MSTs) for building decision trees for integrating market segmentation and personalized decision-making.
+An introduction to decision trees may be found in \citet{friedman2001elements}, as well as more recent surveys on their interpretability \cite{rudin2019stop} and optimization algorithms \citep{carrizosa2021mathematical}.
 MSTs take the structural form of model trees, which refer to a generalization of decision trees that allow for non-constant leaf prediction models.
-Arguably the most common model tree algorithms explored in the literature are linear model trees \citep{quinlan1992learning} and logistic model trees \citep{chan2004lotus,landwehr2005logistic}, which propose using linear and logistic regression leaf models with decision trees. \citet{zeileis2008model} develop a general framework, model-based recursive partitioning (MOB), for training model trees with parametric leaf models such as linear and logistic regression.
-Unlike our training methodology, none of the above methods select decision tree splits which \textit{directly} minimize the predictive error of the resulting collection of leaf models, instead employing heuristic splitting criterion such as class purity \citep{chan2004lotus,landwehr2005logistic} and parameter instability \citep{zeileis2008model}.
-We believe this is due to a presumed computational intractability associated with identifying the split that directly minimizes prediction error, as the predictive evaluation of each split would entail fitting multiple leaf models to the training data.
-We demonstrate that through efficient use of parallel processing, model trees may be tractably trained through our direct split optimization procedure, and we provide a novel computational complexity analysis supporting its tractability in Section \ref{sec:compcomplex}.
+The most common model tree algorithms explored in the literature are linear model trees \citep{quinlan1992learning} and logistic model trees \citep{chan2004lotus,landwehr2005logistic}, which propose using linear and logistic regression leaf models with decision trees. \citet{zeileis2008model} develop a general framework, model-based recursive partitioning (MOB), for training model trees with parametric leaf models such as linear and logistic regression.
+Unlike our training methodology, none of the above methods select decision tree splits which \textit{directly} minimize the predictive error of the resulting collection of leaf models, instead employing proxy splitting criteria such as class purity \citep{chan2004lotus,landwehr2005logistic} and parameter instability \citep{zeileis2008model}.
+We believe this is due to a presumed computational intractability, but we are able to demonstrate that our model trees may be tractably trained in Section \ref{sec:compcomplex}.